GopherCon Singapore 2020

 The international Go programming language conference for Singapore and Southeast Asia is back!

-GopherCon Singapore 2020 will tentatively be held in late May 2020.
+GopherCon Singapore 2020 will tentatively be held in ~~late May 2020~~ mid-July 2020.
 We are very excited to once again meet like-minded Go developers from Singapore, other parts of South-East Asia, and the rest of the world.

 GopherCon Singapore includes a (likely to be) one-day conference, plus workshops on the preceding days.
 We are planning to feature around 13-15 speakers during the main conference, and will be very excited if you can come on board.

 We are currently soliciting talk proposals from now until ~~Monday, 13 January 2020~~ Tuesday, 28 January 2020, end of day Singapore time (+0800 UTC).

 We welcome speakers from varying backgrounds.
 You do not have to be an experienced speaker or an experienced programmer to be considered for speaking at GopherCon Singapore.
 We aim to ensure that the conference is welcoming and relevant to both beginner and experienced programmers.

 You may submit proposals for any of these talks:

 - Extended/Deep Dive Talk (Time limit: 35 mins)